Belgrano Athletic Club: Rugby union

 Belgrano Athletic rugby union team is one of the most successful teams in the Unión de Rugby de Buenos Aires, having won a total of 10 provincial titles.
 In 1899, along with club Buenos Aires, Lomas, Flores and Rosario AC, Belgrano became a founding member of the "River Plate Rugby Championship", the origin of today's Argentine Rugby Union.

 The first title obtained in rugby union was in 1907, playing 16 matches with 13 victories, 1 drew and only 2 lost.
 The team scored 233 points and only received 29 at the end of the tournament.
 That same year the club built the stadium's grandstands (commonly made of woods by the time) with a capacity of 600.
 In 1909 the Government of Argentina approved the statute (rules) of the club.

 Its main rivals are Belgrano district's other big club, Alumni.
 In 2016, Belgrano won its 11° URBA championship after 48 years without league titles.
 Belgrano defeated former champion Hindú at the final, played in San Isidro.

-Cricket

-The first recorded cricket match held on the clubs cricket ground came when the Northern Suburbs and the Marylebone Cricket Club in 1912.
-First-class cricket was first played there in 1927 when Argentina played the Marylebone Cricket Club.
-Five further first-class matches were played there, the last of which saw Argentina play Sir TEW Brinckman's XI in 1938.
-Still in use to the present day, the ground held matches in the South American Championships and the Americas Championships in recent times, as well as hosting matches in the 2009 ICC World Cricket League Division Three.
-In February–March 2023, the ground played host to three Twenty20 International matches in the 2023 ICC Men's T20 World Cup Americas Qualifier Sub-regional Qualifier.